 Trent Taylor is farmer, carpenter and can do anything guy.
 Trent is one of our few true locals.
 He lives in Brunswick, GA and also helps run his family's restaurant Nautico Joes in Darien.
 He works every afternoon and weekends building and repairing infrastructure that Rafe could only dream of accomplishing.
 He is a natural at the market on Saturday's and he can knock out anything that ever needs doing.

-Rafe and Ansley Rivers own and operate Canewater Farm and Canewater Oyster Company along with talented and passionate coworkers.
+Rafe and Ansley Rivers own and operate Canewater Farm.

 Rafe received a degree in Business & Environmental Ethics at the University of Georgia and a certificate in Agroecology & Sustainable Food Systems at the University of California, Santa Cruz.